 I can’t shake it.
-In my spirit I keep hearing God say, “Women arise!
+In my spirit, I keep hearing God say, “Women arise!
 Women arise!
 With open hands lifted up to heaven.
-With lips ready to give praise and speak truth.
+With lips ready to give praise and speak the truth.
 With hearts soft and open, ready to receive My message.
-It’s time to receive you spiritual inheritance.
+It’s time to receive your spiritual inheritance.
 To receive you personal marching orders for this important hour.”

-As women we should be very encouraged.
+As women, we should be very encouraged.
 We may be soft on the outside, but we’re strong and mighty in spirit.
-We are God’s secret weapons and the enemy knows it.
+We are God’s secret weapons, and the enemy knows it.
 He takes us seriously, even when others don’t.
 The enemy’s strategy has been to keep us quiet and in hiding.
-But God is doing an end run.
-He is going to release so many of us at once that the enemy s is not going to know what hit hem!
+But God is doing an end-run.
+He will release so many of us at once that the enemy s is not going to know what hit them!

 I believe in this hour the Lord is saying to His women: Now is the moment when I Myself am coming to release you.
 Too many of my people have turned a deaf ear to you.
 Only those who understand the big picture and full spectrum of My heart can hear the words, Women Arise!
 I am going to lay such an incredible anointing on women who are willing to step out.

 Then there was Esther.
 She was an orphan being raised by her uncle.
-When her story began she was much younger than Deborah… and still single.
+When her story began, she was much younger than Deborah… and still single.
 But she knew how to hear from God.
-She was abducted with many other beautiful young girls-and taken to the castle of a heather king who was having a contest for a new wife.
+She was abducted with many other beautiful young girls and taken to the castle of a heather king who had a contest for a new wife.
 Even there, the Lord spoke to Esther.
-God told her to listen to her uncle and take the advice of the man in charge of the girls.
-Esther hid the fact that se was Jewish, and God gave her a strategy to become the queen.
-But that was only the beginning, she also won the kings heart.
+God told her to listen to her uncle and take the man’s advice in charge of the girls.
+Esther hid that she was Jewish, and God gave her a strategy to become the queen.
+But that was only the beginning.
+She also won the king’s heart.

 But little did Esther know all the Lord had in mind.
-When the whole Jewish nation was in line for extermination Esther fasted and prayed and God gave her intricate, day by day, wisdom with split second timing.
-I believe God gave her wisdom as she went, and that she moved very prophetically giving time of the king to have a sleepless night and time for Haman’s gallows to be built.
+When the whole Jewish nation was in line for extermination, Esther fasted and prayed, and God gave her intricate, day by day, wisdom with split-second timing.
+I believe God gave her wisdom as she went and that she moved very prophetically, giving time for the king to have a sleepless night and time for Haman’s gallows to be built.

-Many years later Jesus rose to prominence and a young girl named Mary poured ointment on His feet.
+Many years later, Jesus rose to prominence, and a young girl named Mary poured the ointment on His feet.
 Her act of worship was despised by the men around her.
 They thought it was wasteful.
 But Jesus pointed to her extravagant adoration as an example every believer should follow.
 The example of a simple, worshipping woman.

-And still many years after that, Joan of Arc, a young girl from a poor village in France began to hear God speaking to her.
-Her faith and her visions took her before her government, with a strategy and a plan.
-Joan of Arc beam the only teenager in all of history ever to lead the army of a nation.
+And still, many years after that, Joan of Arc, a young girl from a poor village in France, began to hear God speaking to her.
+Her faith and her visions took her before her government with a strategy and a plan.
+Joan of Arc beam the only teenager in all of history ever to lead the nation’s army.
 She was betrayed and became a martyr-and she is still an inspiration to people around the world today.

-Hundreds of years later, four teenaged girls were sent to America from England on a mission.
-The Salvation Army was flourishing in England, but was unknown in America.
+Hundreds of years later, four teenage girls were sent to America from England on a mission.
+The Salvation Army was flourishing in England but was unknown in America.
 Within months these teenagers started a movement in America that is still going strong today.
 Most people don’t realize that it was teenage girls that launched the Salvation Army in America.

-There are also women serving God in the suburbs and the inner cities-in the pulpit, on their knees, and in the streets.
-Some are prominent bible teachers and others are serving in relative obscurity.
+Women are serving God in the suburbs and the inner cities-in the pulpit, on their knees, and in the streets.
+Some are prominent bible teachers, and others are serving in relative obscurity.